JaneliaSciComp/figleaf/README.md

 I am looking to https://github.com/dandi/dandi-schema for design inspiration.

 My first goal is a workflow for programmatic creation of figshare articles.
+I'm starting by creating Python classes (Pydantic models) for storing and manipulating DataCite or figshare JSON objects.
+Then I'm populating those class instances/JSON objects with researcher metadata.

 Here is the plan:

 <img
   src="figleaf_plan.png"